Ready for some answers to your Outdoor Fireplaces and Firepits FAQ (frequently asked questions)? We hope you’ll find what you need here.

 Landscape lighting will add to your home’s enjoyment.
 Lighting your landscape in your front yard or backyard creates focal points for your yard, terrace, patio, pool and garden.
 Highlight trees, flowers beds, paths, walkways and planting beds with spotlights.

 Is your idea of a drought-tolerant landscape rocks and cactus?
 Think again!

-We can design your yard with a drought tolerant or xeriscape landscape.
+We can design your yard to save water with a drought-tolerant or xeriscape landscape.
 We can create an entertainment area with hardscape and colorful pots with plants/flowers supplied with drip irrigation.
 You could have a serene area with a fountain that re-circulates the water.
-We pick plants that are adapted to our climate and can thrive with little to no water and low maintenance.
+We pick plants that are adapted to our climate and can thrive with low water and low maintenance.
 Even with our current drought, you don’t have to stop using your front or back yard.

 Whether your pond leaks, or your water quality refuses to get up to snuff, or your pump has just given up, we can handle it.
 What sets us apart from other pond cleaning services is we are also a pond building company.

 Your project will seamlessly go from the design stage to completion.
 3D design is an effective tool for you because you can see your project before we even break ground.
 It just makes sense to have an actual Landscape Contractor do the design, as we will also be the builder and are better equipped to understand your budget versus labor and material costs and what is realistic.